A Charmed Life - Cover

 Connie gave him another look.

 “Look, do we work well together?”
-Most of his shifts were with Connie now that he was off orientation.
+Most of his shifts were with her now that he was off orientation.

 “I think we do.
 It’s only been about a week, but I like working with you already.”

 “Does it need to be more complicated than that, Connie?
 My best friend died at twenty-two, killed on the last day of fighting in the Gulf War.
-Ken was my roommate in the Army for nearly three years.
-He mentioned a single girlfriend in all that time.
-Ken was looking forward to meeting a woman and settling down but never got that chance.”
+Ken was my roommate in the Army for nearly three years; he mentioned a single girlfriend in all that time.
+He was looking forward to meeting a woman and settling down, but never got that chance.

 “We get, what, maybe eighty years on this Earth if we’re lucky?
-So why should I care how someone else is happy so long as it doesn’t affect anyone else?
+Why should I care how someone else is happy so long as they are and it doesn’t affect anyone else?
 Plus, you have to look on the bright side.”

 “The bright side being...?”

-“I can help you spot chicks and vice versa.”
+“I can help you spot the chicks, and vice versa.”

 “Guten Morgen, Gottfried,” she replied with a smile.
-She liked to use the German equivalents of CRVA’s staff’s names with them once in a while.
+She used German name equivalents with people she knew.

-A thin older gentleman wearing an A-2 leather flight jacket sat next to her bed.
-The jacket appeared to be an original World War II issue item.
+A thin older gentleman in an A-2 leather flight jacket sat next to her bed.
+The jacket appeared to be original World War II issue.

-“Captain,” Jeff acknowledged the man with a nod.
+“Captain,” Jeff said to the man with a nod.

 “Sergeant, how are you this morning?”
 Edgar Noke asked in return.

-Edgar Noke was once Captain Edgar Noke, US Army Air Forces.
-He’d been a B-17 navigator and was a veteran of twenty bombing missions over occupied Europe.
-He met Gertrude Osterlind while supporting the US occupation troops in Germany after the war.
+Edgar Noke was once Captain Edgar Noke, US Army Air Forces; he was a B-17 navigator and a veteran of twenty bombing missions over occupied Europe.
+He met Gertrude Osterlind while supporting the occupation troops after the war.
 They returned to the United States and married in 1946.
 They had five children and eleven grandchildren.

 “I’ll arm wrestle you for her.”